 How Much YouTube Paid Me For 2 Million Views

 I’m sharing how much YouTube paid me for two million video views and how exactly YouTube advertising works.

 I’ve had a lot of my YouTube subscribers ask questions about how YouTube ads work and hopefully this sheds a little bit of light on how YouTubers generate income with ads on their videos.

 I get a lot of questions from my friends in real life about whether or not YouTube is worth the effort or not.
 They want to know if I make real money on YouTube or not.

 The video in question is on my other DIY related channel about how to make paper flowers.

 How Much YouTube Pays For 1 Million Views

-This video was inspired by Shelby Church’s video about 1 million views which you can watch here.
+This video was inspired by Shelby Church’s video about 1 million views.

 I made this video because I found Shelby Church’s video about how much youtube paid her for 1 million views and others like it insanely inspirational.
 They motivated me with their transparency and their income, so hopefully my version can motivate you as well.